Albluca/academic-kickstart/content/home/posters.md

 # Order that this section will appear in.
 weight = 30

+# Content.
+# Display content from the following folder.
+# For example, `folder = "project"` displays content from `content/project/`.
+folder = "posters"

 # Number of talks to list.
 count = 5